Table of Contents

 The pros of having tile flooring in your laundry room include that:

-- It’s water-resistant: You’re probably used to seeing tile flooring in bathrooms and kitchens, and one reason for this is because of its excellent water-resistant properties.
-Tile flooring is ideal for laundry rooms because it will be able to withstand any accidental spills and other moisture.
+- It’s water-resistant: You’re probably used to seeing tile flooring in bathrooms and kitchens since they have excellent water-resistant properties.
+Tile flooring is ideal for laundry rooms because it can withstand accidental spills and other moisture.

 - It’s easy to clean: Tile is extremely easy to clean in the case of dirty clothes, shoes or other items making their way into or through the laundry room.